bouwe77/conzo/README.md

 Conzo is a library for creating user friendly .NET console applications.

 When you implement a console application with Conzo you basically create a state machine, where the states are the "screens" that are displayed.
 The user moves from one screen to another by pressing keyboard keys.
-It is suitable for creating "menu driven" (i.e. multiple choice) applications.
+So it is suitable for creating "menu driven" (i.e. multiple choice) applications.
 Ofcourse, when you press a key not only a screen is shown, you could also implement an action that must be executed, for example a database query.

 At this moment input fields for free text entering are not supported yet.